gvwilson/sensibleadventures/nardica/nardica.md

 "Show-off,"
 Uncle Jack grumbled.
-"That thing ain't some kinda pet rat."
+"Treatin' that thing like it's some kind o' pet rat."

 "Actually,
-I think she patterned its core on a guard dog she once had," Wales said drily.
+I think she trained its core on a sim of a guard dog she once had," Wales said drily.
 He picked up his toolbox and nudged Iffy with his elbow.
 "Come along, my young apprentice.